Advanced SSH Usage¶

 This configuration can be used only with OpenSSH 7.6 and newer!

 Host * StrictHostKeyChecking accept-new

 Disable SSH Host Keys Checking¶

-This configuration is mentioned only for completeness but is NOT RECOMMENDED for general use.
+This configuration is mentioned only for information but is NOT RECOMMENDED for general use.

-Following configuration completely disables storing and checking the identity of the remote sides you are connecting over SSH.
+The following configuration completely disables storing and checking the identity of the remote hosts you are connecting to over SSH.
 You can use the configuration if you don’t need or want to manage the list of host SSH keys in

 known_hosts at all.
-It introduces a major security issues and shouldn’t be used.
+It introduces a major security issue and shouldn’t be used.